 These are the physical symptoms that may occur:

-Treatment should begin immediately and must be done in a hospital.
-A treatment plan could include:
+Treatment should begin right away.
+It must be done in a hospital.
+A treatment plan

 You can do a lot to prevent stroke by leading a heart healthy lifestyle:

 What you need to do to recover and then stay healthy after CVST will depend on how the stroke affected your brain.
 Everyone can benefit from a healthy diet and exercise.

 may also need to take part in a special rehab program or physical therapy if you have

 lost some movement or speech.

 Other possible effects of the stroke, such as headaches or changes in vision, can be treated by specialists.